 Grant Resources

-Over the years Metro Blooms has benefited from numerous public and private grants, and we’ve we’ve gained some insights into how to access funding for the work we do.
+Over the years Metro Blooms has benefited from numerous public and private grants.
 Our knowledge is not comprehensive, but we’re happy to share what we know with others doing community work.
 In particular we’ve had success with local government grants for clean water and pollinator habitat projects that include community engagement and management.

 Support and Partnership